Although it has a unique beauty, pine wood is soft and can easily be damaged.

-Oxalic acid crystals in hot water can bleach out dark stains on your wood furniture or floors formed due to moisture penetration.
+Oxalic acid crystals in hot water can bleach out dark stains on your wood furniture or floors that may be formed due to moisture penetration.

-Oxalic acid will also help restore the natural color of weather-aged wood that has turned gray from exposure to sunlight.
+It also helps in restoring the natural color of weather-aged wood that has turned gray from exposure to sunlight.

 Step 3 – Prepare the Pine Wood

-This means when bleaching pine cabinets, remove the doors and all hardware.
-And if stripping walls, remember to take down all the trim first.
+This means if you are bleaching pine cabinets, remove the doors, drawers, and all the hardware.
+And if stripping walls or paneling, remember to take down the trims.

-Since you can only bleach unfinished wood, you’ll probably have to strip and sand them extensively.
+Since you can only bleach unfinished wood, you’ll probably have to strip and sand the wood extensively.

 Step 4 – Remove Stains from the Wood

-Wood stain removal with laundry bleach or chlorine bleach is easy…
+The wood stain removal process with laundry bleach or chlorine bleach is easy…

 - Fill a glass jar with regular laundry bleach.